nitrimandylis/WhimprFlow/PRODUCT.md

 ## Where it is headed

-- Pill hover motion polish and a restyle to match the Hub.
+- Pill hover restyle to match the Hub.
 - Verify native switch and vibrancy rendering in the real Tauri window on macOS 14 and 15.
 - Windows build is unverified and second priority.